Strahilchu/ArtMapBloofMCFork/README.md

 ![ArtMap](http://puu.sh/kRWAF/2c81256338.jpg)

+# Version 4
+Version 4 is not compatible with version 3's artwork database.
+Please export the artwork on version 3 and import it into version 4.

+## Features
+* Seperate world to store artwork
+    - This keeps artwork seperate from maps used for treasures and world mapping.
+    - Allows for more ids available for artwork.
+    - Allows for easier restores as the world can be deleted and recreated easily
+* Maps database changes.
+    - Allows for search terms to be added to artwork. (ex: landscape, windmill, large)
+    - Allows artwork to be grouped for easier lookup and showing of larger paintings

+## Release 4.0.0-SNAPSHOT
+* Very early work and will change frequently!

+# Version 3

 ## Release 3.3.9
 * Disable Map reuse as it might be causing map collisions and blank maps.
 * Add some logging around map initialize to see if it is having problems.